 A successful applicant's first preference of Service will be of primary consideration for the initial offer, but offers may be made by other Services.
 An applicant may choose to accept an offer or remain in the pool in the hope of receiving a first-preference offer.

 Applicants remain in the distribution pool for a period of 12 months.
-After that, they are generally deemed 'uncompetitive' and their files are returned to Defence Force Recruiting.
+After that time they are generally deemed 'uncompetitive' and their files are returned to Defence Force Recruiting.
 If a candidate has been unsuccessful, the Aviation Screening Program (ASP) may be repeated after 12 months (to a maximum of three attempts).

 If applicants wish to apply again, they need to re-apply via Defence Force Recruiting.